Why Is My Pizza Dough Too Sticky?

 Warm dough gets weak faster than most people realize.

-If you use warm water ~40°C (104°F), or run a mixer too hard for too long, the dough can start breaking down instead of getting stronger.
+If you use warm water — around 40°C (104°F) — or run a mixer too hard for too long, the dough can start breaking down instead of getting stronger.
 It becomes sticky, softer in a bad way, and harder to gather.
 Instead of feeling elastic, it starts feeling loose and sloppy.

 Ever since I started using a mixer, I’ve been chilling all the ingredients beforehand and even adding ice.
 I also check the temperature with a thermometer.
-If I see that the temperature is 23 degrees (73.4°F), I turn off the mixer and finish the job by hand, or chill the dough in the refrigerator.
+If I see that the dough is around 23°C (73.4°F), I turn off the mixer and finish the job by hand or chill the dough in the refrigerator.

 3. Your flour is too weak for that level of hydration